Craft inn 手 [te]

 Google Maps

 Even guests staying in the washi room 和紙 are requested to check in at Tsukamoto-tei (the indigo and bamboo room building).
-The check-in time is from 15:00 to 18:00.
-We kindly ask for you to inform us of your check-in time at least one day in advance.
+Check-in is from 15:00 to 18:00.
+We kindly ask that you inform us of your anticipated check-in time at least one day in advance.

 By Car